Fusion of artificial intelligence and blockchain

 In the case of central systems or in the top-down process of optimization, competing fleets must communicate their complete cost structures to the central superordinate unit, which then uses them and optimizes them for all participants.
 However, most merchants are reluctant to share their trade secrets, pricing strategies with a third party.
 Furthermore, one submits to a platform operated by third parties and no longer has the authority to make decisions.

 With a decentralized platform, the assessment of loads and decision-making takes place locally on your own device, i.e. in a bottom-up process.
 Only the results, e.g. prices, are sent to the platform and the collective consensus takes place via the coordination mechanism.
 In the case of additional loads, I don’t have to tell a central platform which tour I’m driving, where my vehicle is and how long my driver can still drive, what strategy I used to get my freight rates, or what my price structures are.
-Everyone optimizes for themselves and this results in a balance acceptable to everyone.
+Everyone optimizes for themselves and this results in an equilibrium acceptable to everyone following the original approach of Scottish Economist Adam Smith “Invisible Hand” in his work The Wealth of Nations from 1776.
+Combing Adam Smith with Mechanism design is that you are designing the “Invisible Hand” and the sought after outcome.

 Logically decentralized systems modeled as multi-agents or multi-robot systems are highly scalable and can also dynamically solve large problem sets.